EtheriaMC/Skyblock/README.md

 Enjoy using this core as a base lol

-# Features:
-Island management - Could do with a recode tbh Scoreboard - Configurable

 # Commands
 - /is create <name> - Create a new island.
 - /is delete <name> - Delete your island.